Madagascar Field School

 Classes take place in a combination of settings, from traditional classrooms to the heart of the forest and in traditional Malagasy villages.
 Learn about the Centre ValBio Research Station.

-The program also includes cultural excursions in the capital city of Antananarivo, a cross-country trek to explore Madagascar's famed spiny desert, the Western dry forests and coral reefs, and concludes with the completion of a research project on a topic of the student’s choice.
+The program also includes cultural excursions in the capital city of Antananarivo, a cross-country trek to explore Madagascar's famed spiny desert, the Western dry forests and coral reefs, and concludes with the completion of two research projects focusing on biodiversity conservation.

 Students also gain the experience of living within a new cultural environment and meet grass-roots conservation leaders who are working to preserve both the unique animals and plants of Madagascar and the culture of the people who call the island home.